czo0016/Transformer-Regression/README.md

 For the transformer data preprocessing can be found in utils_trans.py Ultimately each essay key logs were changed to a single string.
 An abbreviated example below:

+  "[1 31 Nonproduction Leftclick Leftclick NoChange 0 0 2 404 Input Shift Shift NoChange 0 405...]"

+# Model Modification

+Two type of Transformer networks were used, RoBERTa and Longformer.
+These networks were used due to their prevalance, and Longformer's ability to handle long sequence lengths (2048 tokens).

+Both networks were modified to change the activation function to identity and passed to a fully connected linear layer.
+This allowed for the prediction of an essay score (1-6) as a regression problem rather than classification.
+Additionally, both networks had their first 11 layers frozen and only the paramters of the lower layers updated on training.

+# Challenges

+Hardware constraints were a major problem with this type of network.
+It would be best to run this model on a dedicated GPU.
+Due to this each essay was split into batches of tokens and only 25 batches were used to predict the score.
+The 25 batches were chosen at random.
+Then the average of the batches was compared to the target score to obtain the loss.
+Additionally since hardware was so constrained, batch training was not possible, so gradients had to be accumulated and then backpropogated every 25 samples.

+# Results

+After 1.5 epochs with a special focus on high and low essay scores, the results were as follows for RoBERTa:
+Training: RMSE 0.671 Validation: RMSE 0.867

+Longformer:
+Training: RMSE 0.652 Validation: RMSE 0.851

+This is significantly less than the leaderboard (Validation RMSE: .559)

+However, I suspect with additional training on ML dedicated hardware the error would improve significantly.
+Additionally, this was an exercise to apply deep learning techniques to unstructured data, rather than take the typical route of feature creation + classical ML.
+The goal was to learn the process rather than compete for the best results.